kyasan/kyasan/README.md

 ### 📚 Background

-- 📘 TOEIC: 935 | TOEFL: 91 | JLPT N1
+- 📘 TOEIC 935 | TOEFL 91 | JLPT N1 -> All in a year
-- 🎓 Studied at University of Pennsylvania (Short-term program)
+- 🎓 Studied at University of Pennsylvania (Short-term program) , leading in a multinational team to complete a business project.
-- 👩‍💻 Self-taught TypeScript & Web Dev
+- 👩‍💻 Self-taught TypeScript
 - 💾 Coding tiny web apps, designing planner inserts and stickers for fun
 - 🎓 Preparing for 就活 as 27卒